Last Updated on October 9, 2024

 Gather Tools: You’ll need a tire pressure gauge.

-• Find Recommended Pressure: Refer to your vehicle’s manual or a sticker on the driver’s side door jamb for the recommended tire pressure.
+- Find Recommended Pressure: For the recommended tire pressure, refer to your vehicle’s manual or a sticker on the driver’s side door jamb.

 How do you check what tire pressure you should have?

-You can find the recommended tire pressure in your vehicle’s owner’s manual or on a sticker located on the driver’s side door jamb.
-It may also be listed in the glove compartment or inside the fuel door.
+The recommended tire pressure is in your vehicle’s owner’s manual or on a sticker on the driver’s side door jamb.
+It may also be listed in the glove compartment or the fuel door.

 How do you check tire safety?